Kamal Vora: Works

 Vora started writing poetry at the age of 18.
 His poems started appearing in magazines from 1971.
-His first anthology of poems Arav was published in 1991, followed by AnekEk (2012) and Vruddhashatak (2015).
+His first anthology of poems Arav was published in 1991, followed by AnekEk (2012), Vruddhashatak (2015) and Jutthana (2023).
 His poems have been translated in Hindi, Marathi, Bengali, Kannada and English and appeared in Indian Literature, Chicago Review, Anthology of Asian Poets, Muse India etc. He co-edited with Pravin Pandya Aadhunik Bharatiya Kavita (Selection of Gujarati poetry from 1950 to 2010), published in 2017.
+His translations of world poetry are collected in Anuja (2023).

 Awards

-He received the Sahitya Akademi Award (2016) for Gujarati for his book AnekEk (2012).
+He received the Sahitya Akademi Award (2016) for his book AnekEk (2012).
 His book Arav was awarded the Umashankar Joshi award.
-In 2022, he was awarded the 2020 Gangadhar National Award For Poetry.
+He is a recipient of the Gangadhar National Award For Poetry (2020) and the Narsinh Mehta Award (2024).